Aerial baiting in Victoria

 Totals

-Condition 3: For the entire first season of aerial baiting, the person taking the action must monitor for Spot-tailed Quoll in at least three of the six areas
+Condition 3: For the entire first season of aerial baiting, the person taking the action must monitor for Spot-tailed Quoll in at least 3 of the 6 areas

 Monitoring for Spot-tailed Quoll occurred during the first season of aerial baiting at Wabba, Angora and Cobungra and Bindi.
 The monitoring was conducted in accordance with the relevant guidelines and no Spot-tailed Quolls were detected.

-Condition 3a: In addition, the person taking the action must again monitor for Spot-tailed Quoll for one season in at least three of the six areas
+Condition 3a: In addition, the person taking the action must again monitor for Spot-tailed Quoll for one season in at least 3 of the 6areas

 Variation dated 10/3/2020 3A.
-In addition, the person taking the action must again monitor for Spot-tailed Quoll for one season in at least three of the six areas identified within 18 months of re-commencement of aerial baiting operations in 2020.
+In addition, the person taking the action must again monitor for Spot-tailed Quoll for one season in at least 3 of the 6 areas identified within 18 months of re-commencement of aerial baiting operations in 2020.
 This monitoring was conducted at Wabba, Angora-Cobungra and Bindi from late April to late May 2021.
 No Spot-tailed Quolls were detected.

 Condition 4: In the event that a Spot-tailed Quoll is recorded during the monitoring period then the person taking the action must undertake a review of aerial baiting activities at the affected site

-No Spot-tailed Quolls were detected in any of the three monitored zones.
+No Spot-tailed Quolls were detected in any of the 3 monitored zones.

-Condition 5: Five days prior to the commencement of the action, the person taking the action must advise the Department verbally and in writing of the planned date of commencement
+Condition 5: 5 days prior to the commencement of the action, the person taking the action must advise the Department verbally and in writing of the planned date of commencement

 Condition 6: The person taking the action must maintain accurate records substantiating all activities